 “I begin every photographic assignment by “listening”.
 I want to know what inspired your design and why you made it look the way it does.
 And importantly, what does it feel like to you.
 The rest is an interactive process beginning with observing then seeing, perceiving then pre-visualizing, and finally designing and producing the photographs.
 In the end, my mission is to create dynamic images that faithfully articulate the architect’s vision in a unique and powerful way.”

-My career as a professional photographer has expanded and evolved over the decades.
+My career as a professional photographer has evolved over the decades.
 After graduating from the University of Georgia with a degree in journalism I worked as a freelance photo journalist.
 I won several awards for my documentary work.
 A local story on Georgia Blues Players garnered national press awards and international exposure.